3 Tips for Finding Flow in Personal Leadership

 Make Work as Play

-How you both think and engage with your work has a lot to do with your experience of working.
+How you both think and engage with your work has a lot to do with how you label the experience of working.
 Your attitude and behaviours have a lot to do with how much you will enjoy what it is you do.
-You might be surprised to find out that you can actually be at choice with how you feel in any given moment and also how much enjoyment you can take from your work.
+You might be surprised to find out that you can be at choice with how you feel in any given moment and also how much enjoyment you can take from your work.

 Pursue Mastery